cloudflare/cloudflare-docs/products/cloudflare-one/src/content/applications/app-paths.md

 </TableWrap>

-### Protect all subpaths of a path
+### Protect multi-level paths

-Using a wildcard in the *subdomain* field to protect subpaths **does not cover that subpath's parent path nor the apex domain**.
+Using a wildcard in the *path* field to protect multi-level paths **does not cover that subpath's parent path nor the apex domain**.

 <TableWrap>